Missing PA Man Found Slain In Creek

 — WPXI (@WPXI) April 2, 2017

-When He was found, his body was on a creek bed and his neck appeared to be slashed.
-Coroner William Young lll ruled the death a homicide, and confirmed that it was likely the homicide occurred on the day that he went missing, Post-Gazette revealed.
-Young officially announced that Gregory’s cause of death was “”sharp forced trauma of the neck.”
+When he was found, his body was on a creek bed and his neck appeared to be slashed.
+Coroner William Young III ruled the death a homicide, and confirmed that it was likely the homicide occurred on the day that he went missing, Post-Gazette revealed.
+Young officially announced that Gregory’s cause of death was “sharp forced trauma of the neck.”

 “We can’t say that for sure, but there are indications that the body had been there a while.”

 According to CBS Pittsburgh, Gregory was found in Concord Township near Redbud Road.
-He was found during a search after his family setup a search party for Saturday morning in that area.
+He was found during a search after his family set up a search party for Saturday morning in that area.

 Although the couple that Gregory was said to have given them a ride to Butler was interviewed by the police, they have not yet been charged with any crimes.